Envy-Free Cake-Cutting for Four Agents: Communication Protocols

 \subsubsection{Acknowledgments}

-We would like to thank the reviewers for useful comments and suggestions, and Simina Brânzei for helpful discussions.
+We would like to thank the reviewers for useful comments and suggestions, and in particular one reviewer for suggesting a simplification of the proof in Section 4.
+We are also grateful to Simina Brânzei for helpful discussions.
 The first author was supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00026.
 The second author was supported by NSF CCF-2112824, and a David and Lucile Packard Fellowship.